vmikk/metagMisc/README.md

 <!-- badges: end -->

 Miscellaneous functions for metagenomic analysis.

+metagMisc package contains miscellaneous functions for metabarcoding and metagenomic analysis, including data transformations, several parsers (for USERCH UC-format; BLAST, SINA and STAMPA outputs, etc.), taxonomy handlers (SILVA, QIIME, AMPTk), phyloseq-shortcuts (multiple rarefaction, phyloseq splitting and exporting), and DADA2-shortcuts (error rate estimation on the subset of data, export of denoised amplicons in fasta).

 The repository is currently in **ALPHA** state.
 Nothing is guaranteed and the material is subject to change without a notice (e.g., function names or arguments).

 # Getting started